Azure/acs-demos/README.md

 as descripted in the `script.md` files.
 Alternatively you can automate them using the [http://github.com/rgardler/simdem](SimDem) tool.
-SimDem allows you to run the demo's in a simulated environment (no typing errors during your live presentations!) or you can automatically run them.
+SimDem allows you to run the demo's in a simulated environment (no typing errors during your live presentations!).
 For more informaiton on SimDem and what it can do simply install Docker and run `docker run -it rgardler/simdem_cli`.

 We provide a handy script to run these demo's using SimDem.
-Simply use the command:
+Once Docker is installed simply use the command:

 `./scripts/run.sh <FLAVOR> <DEMO_DIR>`